 Certified Stormwater Inspector for MS4

 Municipalities have great responsibilities that they are required to administer under their NPDES MS4 permits.
-In addition to managing their own stormwater discharges and the six required Minimum Control Measures (MCMs) listed below, they must also inspect Construction and Industrial Permittee activities within their jurisdictions, and by municipal code, they also inspect commercial activities.
+In addition to managing their own stormwater discharges and the six required Minimum Control Measures (MCMs), they must also inspect Construction and Industrial Permittee activities within their jurisdictions, and by municipal code, they also inspect commercial activities.
 They often need to form alliances and partnerships with neighboring municipalities and watershed districts, they need to inform and educate their citizens, and their field personnel need to be ever-vigilent in identifying and preventing illicit discharges.

 The MS4 Stormwater Management Program (SWMP) details the procedures and processes municipalities will follow to stay in compliance with their NPDES permit.
 It must address the six Minimum Control Measures which are:

 Municipalities are required to provide educational stormwater materials to citizens, construction, industry, and commercial activities within their jurisdiction for the purpose of informing them about stormwater and how their actions impact pollutants in discharges.